FuelLabs/sway/docs/reference/src/documentation/language/traits/index.md

 ## Associated functions

-Trait functions consist of just a function signature, so they have to omit the function body by replacing it with a semicolon.
+Trait functions consist of just a function signature.
 This indicates that the implementation must define the function.

 ## Associated constants